 'We failed to deliver': Airlines cite 'extreme weather' for holiday chaos, call for reforms

-Putting the blame largely on "extreme weather" and staffing issues, officials from major Canadian airlines Sunwing, WestJet and Air Canada said they are sorry that thousands of passengers were left scrambling or stranded this holiday season, and are vowing to make reforms.
+Putting the blame largely on "extreme weather" and staffing issues, officials from major Canadian airlines Sunwing, WestJet and Air Canada said they are sorry that thousands of passengers were left scrambling or stranded this holiday season.
+The airlines say they'll be making changes, but so too should the government.

-Later today, airport authorities and Transport Minister Omar Alghabra will be facing a series of tough questions as they come before MPs to explain for their part in what many have called "unacceptable" passenger treatment.
+Later today, Transport Minister Omar Alghabra will be facing a series of tough questions as he takes part in this special study to outline what he plans to do about what he has called "unacceptable" passenger treatment.

 Numerous incidents led to passengers struggling to get to their destinations this holiday season amid widespread delays and cancellations, including hundreds of Sunwing passengers who were left stranded in Mexico after the airline called off flights.
 Issues at other airlines and lacking communication left numerous travellers sleeping in the airport and searching for missing luggage.